BackdoorAli/CompTIA_APlus_QuizApp/README.md

 ## Description

 This Python quiz application was built as a portfolio project to demonstrate hands-on programming skills, especially in the context of IT certification preparation.
 While the structure and logic mirror what an actual CompTIA A+ certification quiz would be like, **the questions used in this version are not real exam questions** due to copyright restrictions.
-They are **sample placeholders** that can be swapped out with official content by authorized parties if needed.
+They are **sample placeholders** that can be swapped out with official content by authorised parties if needed.

 ---